ivominic/nestjs_api_basics/README.md

 Controllers are annotated with @Controller, and services with @Injectable, both from @nestjs/common package.
 Then, they need to be added in module.ts file, inside @Module decorator.
 Inside controller, we pass service as constructor parameter.
 Inside controller decorator we pass route, that needs to be combined with routes from @Post decorators over methods inside controller.

+## Database

+We are going to use Prisma, ORM for Node.js and TypeScript.
+Installing it with commands: npm install prisma --save-dev npm install @prisma/client
+Initialising prisma with command: npx prisma init
+This command creates new file ".env", that contains DB connection string, root folder named "prisma" with schema file that will contain database model.
+Prisma uses first ".env" file that founds, so that file could be moved into prisma folder.
+Nullable fields are declared with "?" after type definition. (field String?).

+## Prisma

+npx prisma migrate dev
+This command is used for development environmetn, deletes existing data and creates tables from schema definition file, also adds sql files with neccessary commands inside prisma/migrations folder.
+It also automaticaly executes "npm prisma generate" which makes module fields TypeScript fields, that can be imediately accessible from TypeScript files, for example import into services. npx prisma studio - runs light, web based, DB management studio.

+## Connecting code to DB

+nest g module prisma
+nest g service prisma --no-spec
+This creates new module, and service without test specifications, that is going to be used for connecting modules with database.

 ## Description

 [Nest](https://github.com/nestjs/nest) framework TypeScript starter repository.